poojithapulagam/LinkedINChain/README.md

-# ChatChain - Decentralized Social Media on Solana
+# LinkedINChain - Decentralized Social Media on Solana

-ChatChain is a decentralized social media platform built on the Solana blockchain, inspired by X (formerly Twitter).
-It allows users to create profiles, post messages, and interact with the community in a decentralized manner using Solana wallets.
+LinkedINChain is a decentralized social media platform built on the Solana blockchain, It allows users to create profiles, post messages, and interact with the community in a decentralized manner using Solana wallets.

 ## 🌟 Features